kadena-io/devnet/README.md

 docker compose -f docker-compose.hack-a-chain.yaml up -d
 ```

+To watch the indexer and postgres in a terminal, it helps to start it like this:
+`docker compose -f docker-compose.hack-a-chain.yaml up --no-attach simulation-miner --no-attach chainweb-node --no-attach localstack`

 #### docker-compose.yaml
 The original docker-compose.yaml was written for testing multiple nodes in an earlier development era.
 It is not used as often now.